 Canadian corporations that have U.S. permanent establishment and have an office or a fixed place of business in the United States, are generally required to file Form 1120-F with the IRS no later than the fifteenth day of the fourth month after the corporation’s tax year ends.
 For instance, for a calendar year end Canadian corporation, the tax filings for the 2018 tax year are due by April 15, 2019.

 IMPORTANT: Don’t forget about state tax returns!

 For Canadian Businesses Conducting Their Operations WITHOUT a U.S. Permanent Establishment and no U.S. Office or a Fixed Place of Business in the United States

 Canadian corporations that do not have U.S. permanent establishment and have no U.S. office or a fixed place of business in the United States are generally required to file Form 1120-F with the IRS no later than the fifteenth day of the sixth month after its tax year ends.
 For instance, for a calendar year end Canadian corporation, the tax filings for the 2018 tax year are due by June 17, 2019.

 IMPORTANT: Don’t forget state tax filings!

 For Individuals (Non-U.S. Citizens/Residents/Green Card Holders)

 Generally, for the 2018 tax year, Form 1040NR is required to be filed with the IRS by June 17, 2019.
 For example, if you sold your condo in Florida in 2018 and need to report the sale and claim a refund for U.S. taxes that may have been over withheld, you would be required to file your U.S. tax return by June 15, 2023.

 Note that if a Canadian individual earned U.S. wages in 2022, the 2022 tax return’s filing deadline is April 18, 2023.

 IMPORTANT: You will need a Taxpayer Identification Number (Individual Taxpayer Identification Number – ITIN) to file your U.S. tax return, unless you have a U.S. Social Security Number (SSN).
 We can help!
 As a Certified Acceptance Agent (CAA), we can certify your passport and assist in speedy ITIN application or renewal of your existing ITIN.
-Do not leave it till last minute – start early and don’t procrastinate!
+Do not leave it till the last minute – start early and don’t procrastinate!